Lakeland Book of the Year

 The Lakeland Book of the Year, also known as the Hunter Davies Lakeland Book of the Year is an award given annually for a book "set in or featuring Cumbria in some way", and is named for the Lake District of north west England.
 It was founded by writer Hunter Davies in 1984 and is administered by Cumbria Tourism.
-The judges in 2021, for books published in 2020, were Hunter Davies, Eric Robson and Fiona Armstrong.
+Davies was one of the judges from 1984 to 2022.
+In 2023, following Davies's retirement from the role, the judges were Fiona Armstrong, Eric Robson, Michael McGregor, director of Wordsworth Grasmere, and "guest judge" Rachel Laverack from Cumbria County Council.
 The prizes are traditionally announced at a gala lunch in June, although in 2020 the proceedings took place online because of COVID-19.

+Cumbria Tourism announced the dates for the 2025 award, but later announced that they were no longer organising the award.
+As of November 2025 a new website announces that the 2026 competition will include books published by 30 December 2025.

 There are a number of awards for specific categories of books, and an overall winner is selected as the "Book of the Year".
-In the 2021 competition (for books published in 2020), the categories were:
+From the 2021 competition (for books published in 2020), the categories were: